 A common good condition where the solution(s) to a problem is unknown.
-Use of an A3 is essential and will help keep a team focused on correct methods to approach to problem solving, data analysis and a formalized accountable action plan to get things done.
+The use of an A3 is essential and will help keep a team focused on correct methods to approach problem-solving, data analysis, and a formalized accountable action plan to get things done.
 Note that there is no global standard for an A3 form and there are many to be found online.
 The best examples will show 7 or 8 boxes for a team to move the problem through as a method for putting countermeasures and solutions with standards in place.

 Type 4 Kaizen “The Project Kaizen”

-A fairly common type event in administrative or service environment work.
-This type of kaizen is typically hallmarked by being longer- needing more than 5 days to accomplish such as improvements to IT systems, or more difficult intermittent problems with a process condition requiring that a team utilizes methods of 6 sigma.
+A fairly common type of event in administrative or service environment work.
+This type of Kaizen is typically hallmarked by being longer, needing more than 5 days to accomplish.
+Examples include improvements to IT systems or more difficult, intermittent problems with a process condition requiring that a team utilizes methods of 6 Sigma.
 Additional data gathering or studies in Gemba are required.
-Type 4 is similar to Type 3 in that the solution is often time unknown and needs to be created by team members as a standard tool or supplement to process and procedures.
+Type 4 is similar to Type 3 in that the solution is often unknown and needs to be created by team members as a standard tool or supplement to process and procedures.

-Of the four types of events, the Type 1 “Just do its” are the ones that provide the most nourishment to the organization by means of practice.
-What we choose to work on daily, becomes our routines and strengthens our behaviors which ultimately shapes the culture of our organization.
-Organizations armed with the routine practice of problem solving via kaizen own the day and are pulling toward the future!
+Of the four types of events, the Type 1 “Just do its” are the ones that provide the most nourishment to the organization through practice.
+What we choose to work on daily, becomes our routines, and strengthens our behaviors which ultimately shapes the culture of our organization.
+Organizations armed with the routine practice of problem-solving via kaizen own the day and are pulling toward the future!
 Type 2 “Simple Solutions” require only that we organize to get important work done.
 It is a challenge every organization is capable of with motivated leadership and diligent management.
 Type 3 “Problem Kaizen” is where the need for kaizen originated.
-Challenging problems that require patience, diligence, intellect, creativity and a spirit of discovery wrapped with the practicality of data driven results and robust standardization to hold and keep the gains once found.
+Challenging problems that require patience, diligence, intellect, creativity, and a spirit of discovery wrapped with the practicality of data-driven results and robust standardization to hold and keep the gains once found.
 It is a condition that requires servant leadership and effective management that recognizes that having no identified problems, is a big problem.